TahaCoder43/mutawwir-blog/README.md

 Article, BreadCrumb, FAQ, Image metadata (seems more than just alt), Organization (becareful with this one as it may have legal implications).
 Profile page (for hero page maybe)

+somehow tell google that the tags on your article are hashtags, keywords for the article

 ## Notes

 Heading hierarchy doesn't really make a difference just use h1, for main heading, and h2 for the rest